-To combat the disease, the body has several defenses.
+To combat the disease, the body has several defences.
 White blood cells, which protect the body from infections, attack and destroy the infected liver cells.
-The body also produces antibodies which circulate in the blood to destroy the virus and protect against future infections of hepatitis B. During the infection and recovery process, the liver may not function normally causing illness that affects the entire body.
+The body also produces antibodies which circulate in the blood to destroy the virus and protect against future infections of hepatitis B. During the infection and recovery process, the liver may not function normally, causing illness that affects the entire body.

 Blood is the major source of the hepatitis B virus in the workplace.
-It can also be found in other tissues and body fluids, but in much lower concentrations.
+It can also be found in other tissues and body fluids.
 The risk of transmission varies according to the specific source.
-The virus can survive outside the body for at least 7 days and still able to cause infection.
+The virus can survive outside the body for at least 7 days and still be able to cause infection.

 Direct contact with infected blood can transmit the hepatitis B virus through:

 - Punctures of the skin with blood-contaminated needles, lancets, scalpels, or other sharps.

 - Direct contact with open sores of an infected person.

 - Splashes to skin bearing minute scratches, abrasions, burns, or even minor rashes.

 - Splashes to mucous membranes in the mouth, nose, or eyes.

 To a lesser extent, indirect contact with blood-contaminated surfaces can also transmit the hepatitis B virus.
 The virus may be stable in dried blood for up to 7 days at 25°C. Hand contact with blood-contaminated surfaces such as laboratory benches, test tubes, or laboratory instruments may transfer the virus to skin or mucous membranes.

 Shared or unsterilized medical or dental equipment or equipment used for tattooing, body piercing, or acupuncture can be a concern for transmission.